liam-wiltshire/talks/exposure/content.md

 ???

+- Before I go on, I just want to talk about how great it is t be here -
 - My role is full time remote - which is awesome, but it's so amazing to be able to spend time in person with friends, colleagues and people far far smarter than I am!!
 - Running a conference is _hard_ - so many people are needed to make these things happens - organisers, sponsors, technical and more
 - So from me, a personal thank you